WuBingzheng/memleax/README.md

 ## memleax

-`memleax` debugs memory leak of a *running* process, without recompiling or restarting.
+`memleax` debugs memory leak of a *running* process by attaching it, without recompiling or restarting.

-## why write this

-Once I met a memory leak problem in production environment.
-The process began leaking memory after long-time running.
-If using current memory debuggers, such as `Valgrind`, I have to restart the target process and wait for several days again.
-Besides it impacts the target process much for several days, which is not good for production.

-So I need a tool to debug a running process without restarting it.
-I searched the internet but didn't find one.
-Then I wrote such a tool myself.

-Hope this is useful for others.

 ## status